top of page

 Tracking Alien Land Bills

 As of May 28, 2023, there are 33 states known to have introduced some form of alien land and property bills in the current or recent legislative session.
-A few have passed and signed into state law; some have died; others are still pending.
+A few had passed and signed into state law; some have died; others were still pending.

 During the APA Justice monthly meeting on April 3, 2023, Paula Madison, businesswoman and retired executive from NBCUniversal, proposed a proactive and assertive national media alert network for the Asian American community.
 The idea was prompted by the challenge of Texas Senate Bill 147 (SB147) and the revival of discriminatory alien land bills.
 While this bill was introduced in Texas, the implications nationally and globally were huge.